Ecotrust/madrona/docs/studyregion.rst

   * Any reports associated with those MPAs will need to be regenerated.
   * Some cached data structures such as the network graph used for calculating Array spacing will need to be regenerated.

-MarineMap is designed to make this process work as smoothly as possible, but the steps to change a Study Region must be followed exactly to avoid any problems.
+Madrona is designed to make this process work as smoothly as possible, but the steps to change a Study Region must be followed exactly to avoid any problems.